John L. Thornton: Interest in China

 Thornton was a senior consultant for the Confucius Institute.

 Thornton was an original member of the Schwarzman Scholars board of trustees, founded in 2013 by Stephen A. Schwarzman.
 Thornton's son, J. R. Thornton, was named a Schwarzman Scholar in 2017.

-In September 2017, Thornton helped arrange a meeting between Steve Bannon and Wang Qishan, Thornton's friend and former head of the China Construction Bank and the current Vice President of the People's Republic of China, at the Communist Party's Zhongnanhai headquarters a few weeks after Bannon was forced out of his advisory role in President Donald Trump's administration.
+In September 2017, Thornton helped arrange a meeting between Steve Bannon and Wang Qishan, Thornton's friend and former head of the China Construction Bank and former member of the CCP Politburo Standing Committee, at the Chinese Communist Party (CCP)'s Zhongnanhai headquarters a few weeks after Bannon was forced out of his advisory role in President Donald Trump's first administration.
 Bannon, also a former Goldman employee, has described Thornton as a friend and mentor.

 Thornton, alongside Secretary of Treasury, Steve Mnuchin, and US Trade Representative Ambassador Robert Lighthizer, served as one of the architects of Phase I of the US-China trade deal.
 US President Donald Trump's ally and Palm Beach neighbor, Thornton has represented the United States during the trade war escalations of Trump's four-year term, including in a closed-door meeting in 2018 with Vice-Premier Liu He and the international advisory board of China's sovereign wealth fund.

-In September 2021, George Soros, Hungarian-Born American investor and philanthropist, criticized Thornton in a The Wall Street Journal opinion editorial, saying that Thornton's work to funnel U.S. investment dollars to China "imperils the national security interests of the U.S. and other democracies because the money invested in China will help prop up President Xi's regime, which is repressive at home and aggressive abroad".
+In 2025, Thornton's relationship with Cai Qi, director of the CCP General Office, came into scrutiny with RedBird's proposed purchase of The Daily Telegraph.